asnowfield/Capstone/README.md

 create user [db_username] identified by '1234';
 grant all privileges on [db_name].* to [db_username];
 ```

-# Todo
+# Done
 1. upgrade board that has a function a member.

+# Todo?
-2.  on offline store a board in user device and when come to online sand a data to store a board that wrote before
+1. on offline store a board in user device and when come to online sand a data to store a board that wrote before